Korbinians Kolleg

 After completing his studies in philosophy, Korbinian Kohler initiated the Korbinians Kolleg, a philosophical lecture series.

-Together with Prof. Dr. Wilhelm Vossenkuhl (LMU Munich) as curator and alternating guest speakers, he has since guided his guests through insightful and profound discussions on the central questions of our time.
+Together with Prof. Dr Wilhelm Vossenkuhl (LMU Munich), who stepped down as curator with his lecture on Friday 17 October 2025, and alternating guest speakers, he guides his guests through insightful and profound discussions on the central questions of our time.

-The exclusive setting of the Spa & Resort Bachmair Weissach provides the ideal venue for this exchange.
+The exclusive setting of the Spa & Resort Bachmair Weissach provides the ideal venue for this exchange between speakers, hotel guests and external visitors.

 Each winter semester, Korbinian Kohler invites 250 guests from academia, business, politics, and culture to six of these special events.